Introduction: Pallet Dining Table With Solar Lights

 This dining table can fit up to 8 people.
 It contains very discreet solar LED lights that charge during the day, and are ready to replace your candles for a nice dinner at night.

-The wood used in this project is entirely from used pallets.
+The wood used in this project is entirely from reclaimed pallets.

 I was lucky enough to find pallets of various dimensions, so some adaptation may be needed depending on the types of pallets you have.